Offline-backup workflow in Azure Backup

 - BitLocker is enabled on the copy computer.

-If the source computer is a virtual machine, then it is mandatory to use a different physical server or client machine as the copy computer.
+If the source computer is a virtual machine, then the copy computer must be a different physical server or client machine from the source computer.

 Open an elevated command prompt on the copy computer with the AzureOfflineBackupDiskPrep utility directory as the current directory, and run the following command:

 Parameter Description s:<Staging Location Path> Mandatory input used to provide the path to the staging location that you entered in the Initiate offline backup workflow. p:<Path to PublishSettingsFile> Optional input that's used to provide the path to the Azure Publish Settings file that you entered in the Initiate offline backup workflow.

 When you run the command, the utility requests the selection of the Azure Import job that corresponds to the drives that need to be prepared.
 If only a single import job is associated with the provided staging location, you see a screen like the one that follows.